canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/create-and-manage-a-merge-proposal.rst

 .. include:: /includes/important_not_revised_help.rst

-Thanks to Bazaar's distributed model, you can :ref:`get full access to the code of any branch <find-and-download-code-hosted-on-launchpad>` hosted in Launchpad, with version control and history, right on your own machine.
+Thanks to git's distributed model, you can get full access to the code of any repository hosted on Launchpad, with version control and history, right on your own machine.

 That flexibility means you can start work on a project without having to get special permissions to commit code.
 Of course, if you make changes that you want to see integrated into the project's main line you need a way of telling the main line's owner that you want to merge.

-Launchpad and Bazaar make that easy.
-Bazaar was made to merge: even complex merges can be relatively easy.
+Launchpad and git make that easy.
+Git was made to merge: even complex merges can be relatively easy.
 Launchpad helps look after the community process of discussing whether a proposed merge is a good idea.